Brawl Stars August 2025 Balance Changes – All Nerfs and Buffs

 How These Changes Shake Up the Meta

-On the flip side, nerfs to Lumi and Bea open up space for other control Brawlers to step up.
-Lumi’s reduced health and longer Gadget cooldowns mean she won’t dominate as hard, giving Brawlers like Stu or Mandy a chance to compete.
-Meanwhile, Jessie and Willow’s health buffs suggest Supercell wants to strengthen support and tank roles, encouraging more team-oriented comps.
-Expect to see more strategies built around protecting Jessie’s turret or using Willow as a frontline damage sponge.
+On the flip side, nerfs to Alli and Lumi open up space for other control Brawlers to step up.
+Alli’s reduced mobility means she won’t dominate as hard, giving Brawlers like Stu or Mandy a chance to compete.
+Meanwhile, Jessie and Cordelius’s buffs suggest Supercell wants to strengthen support and damage roles, encouraging more team-oriented comps.

-In terms of team compositions, we might see a rise in double-tank setups with Willow and another tanky Brawler, supported by a healer like Pam or Byron.
-Alternatively, aggressive comps with Crow, Bonnie, and a high-damage Brawler like Colt could become popular for their ability to quickly eliminate key targets.
+In terms of team compositions, we might see a rise in double-damage setups with Spike and Colt, supported by a healer like Emz or Byron.
+Alternatively, aggressive comps with Meeple, Tick, and a high-damage Brawler like Colt could become popular for their ability to quickly eliminate key targets.
 Overall, these changes aim to create a more balanced battlefield where skill and strategy matter more than just picking the “meta” Brawler.
 It’s time to experiment with new builds and team comps to stay ahead of the curve.

 What to Expect in the New Season

-Alongside these balance changes, the “Battle for the Katana Kingdom” season is set to bring a ton of new content.
-Expect new skins inspired by the theme—think samurai Crow or ninja Bonnie.
-There might also be new maps with unique layouts and obstacles, possibly featuring katana-themed elements.
+Alongside these balance changes, the “Summer Clash” season brings a ton of new content.
+Expect new skins inspired by beach battles—think surfer Spike or lifeguard Lumi.
+There are new maps with unique layouts and obstacles, possibly featuring water-themed elements.
 And who knows, maybe a new game mode or two to keep things interesting.
 The balance changes are likely designed to complement this new content, ensuring that no single Brawler overshadows the fresh additions.
-For example, the buffs to Crow and Bonnie might tie into new maps that favor their playstyles, while the nerfs to Lumi and others prevent them from dominating the new season.
+For example, the buffs to Spike and Meeple might tie into new maps that favor their playstyles, while the nerfs to Alli and others prevent them from dominating the new season.

 FAQs